Understood Betsy: Plot summary

-Elizabeth Anne lives with her great aunt Harriet and her Aunt Frances in an unnamed city.
-Imaginative, anxious and apparently fragile, Elizabeth has been spoiled and overprotected by Frances, an intellectual, in an effort to “understand” children.
+Elizabeth Ann lives with her great aunt Harriet and her Aunt Frances in an unnamed city.
+Imaginative, anxious and apparently fragile, Elizabeth Ann has been spoiled and overprotected by Frances, an intellectual, in an effort to “understand” children.
 When Harriet falls ill, then aunts must move to a warmer climate.
-They leave Elizabeth, believing that their urban relatives, the Lathrops, will take care of her until Harriet is well.
-The Lathrops, however, invent a case of scarlet fever to avoid taking Elizabeth in.
+They leave Elizabeth Ann behind, believing that their urban relatives, the Lathrops, will take care of her until Harriet is well.
+The Lathrops, however, invent a case of scarlet fever to avoid taking Elizabeth Ann in.
 She is instead sent a thousand miles away to a rural Vermont branch of the family, the Putney cousins, who had been kind enough to offer.

-At the Putney farmhouse Elizabeth meets her plump Aunt Abigail and her tall, strong cousin Ann, and is fed all the food she can eat, in contrast to Aunt Francis’ planned diets.
+At the Putney farmhouse Elizabeth Ann meets her plump Aunt Abigail and her tall, strong Cousin Ann, and is fed all the food she can eat, in contrast to Aunt Frances’ planned diets.
 She is given a kitten to care for and names it Eleanor.

-Elizabeth is astonished to find that the local school consists of just a dozen children of all ages.
+Elizabeth Ann is astonished to find that the local school consists of just a dozen children of all ages.
 Elizabeth is encouraged to read at 7th grade level, but her arithmetic is second grade.
-She quickly acquires a worshipper in Molly, a first-year Elizabeth is encouraged to help with her reading.
+She quickly acquires a worshipper in Molly, a first-year Elizabeth Ann is encouraged to help with her reading.

-Elizabeth is delighted by Abigail’s recollections of a time before stoves, clocks and matches.
-Abigail teaches Elizabeth how to cook, and to handle hot pans for the first time.
+Elizabeth Ann is delighted by Abigail’s recollections of a time before stoves, clocks and matches.
+Abigail teaches Elizabeth Ann how to cook, and to handle hot pans for the first time.
 Evenings are spent playing checkers, reading aloud to the family and hearing the Putney’s folk wisdom, some good, some apocryphal.

-Aunt Francis sends a letter stating she is horrified that Elizabeth has been sent to the country, but that this couldn’t be helped while Harriet remained ill; “Try to bear it for the sake of your distracted, loving Aunt Frances.”
+Aunt Frances sends a letter stating she is horrified that Elizabeth Ann has been sent to the country, but that this couldn’t be helped while Harriet remained ill; “Try to bear it for the sake of your distracted, loving Aunt Frances.”

-Elizabeth must adjust to quite different standards of achievement.
-Aunt Ann, busy extracting maple syrup (enjoyed “waxed”, or crystallized by rapid cooling in snow) is quite indifferent to Elizabeth's failure during a verbal test at school.
+Elizabeth Ann must adjust to quite different standards of achievement.
+Cousin Ann, busy extracting maple syrup (enjoyed “waxed”, or crystallized by rapid cooling in snow) is quite indifferent to Elizabeth Ann's failure during a verbal test at school.
 “I guess Hemlock Mountain will stand right there just the same even if you did forget to put a b in ‘doubt.’”